 The Niagara Escarpment Biosphere Reserve in Ontario stretches 725 km from Lake Ontario (near Niagara Falls) to the tip of the Bruce Peninsula (between Georgian Bay and Lake Huron).
 The Escarpment corridor crosses two major biomes: boreal needle leaf forests in the north and temperate broadleaf forest in the south.
-It also includes wetland complexes, cliff faces, slopes and aquatic ecosystems.

-Designation Date: February 1990
+Designation date: 1990

-Surface Area: 190,270 ha
+Surface area: 194,555 ha

 Buffer zone(s): 114,488 ha

 Latitude: 43° 08’ N – 45° 15’ N

 Longitude: 79° 05’ W – 81° 40’ W